VBalaguera/VBalaguera/README.md

 - Hi, my name is Víctor Balaguera
 - I am a front-end dev from Madrid.
-- I’m interested in creating neat stuff,
-- learning about stuff, rinse and repeat.
 - I’m currently learning AWS black magic, and making React/Vue projects.
-- I’m looking to collaborate on anything that looks fun.
+- I’m looking to collaborate on new projects.
 - Wanna code together?
 You can reach me at [victorbalaguera@protonmail.com](mailto:victorbalaguera@protonmail.com).

 <!---